Koxuvar/minigrep/README.md

 ---

-Working my way through the rust book.
+A little minigrep cli written in rust.
+Straight out of the Rust book.